 - Crumble and brown the sausage in a skillet over medium heat, until no longer pink.
 Drain, if desired.

-- Open the tube of pizza dough onto the prepared baking sheet and straighten edges into a rectangle.
+- Open the tube of pizza dough onto the prepared baking sheet and straighten the edges into a rectangle.
 Sprinkle cooked sausage and Mozzarella cheese over the dough, leaving about 1-inch open along the edges.
 Roll up the dough jelly-roll or cinnamon-roll style, crimping the seam closed and sealing and tucking the ends under.
 Make sure the bread is seam-side down on the baking sheet.
 Brush the loaf with beaten egg.

 - Bake in preheated oven for 25-30 minutes, or until the crust is golden and the bread is cooked through.
 Allow loaf to rest 10 minutes before slicing.